Microsoft Word DOCX – export config usage

 referencestyle="My Reference" />

-For further information on configuring xrefs for DOCX, see <xref>.
+For further configuration information for xrefs in DOCX, see <xref>.

 <placeholders resolvedstyle="My Placeholder"